 As the stage rises to reveal Ernesto, the stage light flashes onto the figure to reveal a bunch of fruits and wood tied together to look like Ernesto, to Miguel's disappointment.

-The joke goes deeper than merely a dropped bridge; "chorizo" is used in Latin American slang as a euphemism for male genitalia.
+The joke goes deeper than merely a dropped bridge; "chorizo" is used as a Latin American euphemism for male genitalia.

 The weird alebrije that hops on the docks that's a mixture between a toad and a rabbit.
 Dante is too confused to even attempt to chase after it.

 Héctor tries to say hello to Chicharron, but the old skeleton glares at him and declares he didn't want to see his stupid face.

 Chicharron also hasn't forgotten that Héctor has borrowed A LOT of things from him over the years and not once given it back.
 That includes his van, his mini-fridge, his good napkins, his lasso, and, for some reason, his FEMUR.
 Not even Word of God can explain why he needed the femur.

 Although a Tear Jerker moment Héctor plays a song for Chicharron, "Everyone Knows Juanita", about an ugly woman.
 At one point, he spots Miguel watching him in wide eyed awe, has an Oh, Crap! moment and switches out a word with "Knuckles", which "drag on the floor".
 Even in his tragically tired state, Chicharron still has the spitfire to say that's not how the song goes.
 But Héctor points out that Miguel is present.

 Not to mention the punchline of the song: after singing about how horrendously ugly Juanita is, the singer laments that if he weren't so ugly, she'd give him a chance!